Wormit

 Wormit is a village on the south shore of the Firth of Tay in north-east Fife, Scotland.
-Its location at the southern end of the Tay Rail Bridge has led to it becoming a commuter suburb of Dundee.
-Together with Woodhaven and Newport-on-Tay, Wormit is a part of The Burgh of Newport-on-Tay.
+It is located at the southern end of the Tay Rail Bridge and together with Woodhaven and Newport-on-Tay, Wormit is a part of The Burgh of Newport-on-Tay.
 The name of the village is thought to be derived from the plant wormwood.

 Wormit Station

 Wormit Railway Station, opened on 1 May 1889 and closed on 5 May 1969, was operated on a closed branch line, The Newport Railway, which left the main line (Edinburgh/Dundee) railway immediately at the south end of the Bridge to serve Wormit/Newport.
 After closure, Wormit Station was later dismantled and rebuilt at the heritage Bo'ness & Kinneil Railway to the west of Edinburgh.

 In 1955, there was a serious train crash in Wormit Station in which three people were killed and forty-one were injured.